 In addition, a number of successful ACOs used primary care physicians to more closely scrutinize their beneficiaries’ need for skilled nursing and home healthcare.
 Many ACOs had primary care physicians review orders and care plans to eliminate unnecessary services.
 For example, ACOs asked physicians to consider whether home healthcare is an appropriate alternative to a SNF, because SNFs are generally more expensive than home health, or whether home health physical therapy services were necessary.
 Another ACO’s physicians contributed to its beneficiaries’ care plans and discharge goals.

 Using the SNF Three-Day Rule Waiver for Flexibility in Accessing Needed Care:

 Six of the twenty high-performing ACOs analyzed in the OIG study were also eligible to use the SNF three-day rule waiver.
 These ACOs reported that the waiver was helpful for beneficiaries that could not be safely discharged home but otherwise would not quality for a SNF stay.
 One such ACO also found the three-day rule waiver helped reduce emergency department spending, and found the waiver useful for beneficiaries who had a history of inappropriate emergency department visits.

-Please click here to read the full report, or for more information, please contact Carol Saul or Charmaine Mech.
+For more information, please contact Carol Saul or Charmaine Mech.